 King Salman, the custodian of the two holy mosques, urged the officials to increase easy access to pilgrims of the expanded holy mosque.
 No doubt what Grand Mufti Sheikh Abdul Aziz said was not at all wrong.

 Umrah is an opportunity not everyone gets easily.
 Performing it again and again by a single individual only is not fair whereas there are so many others waiting for their turn, in line, to take advantage of this golden opportunity and when they do, they face overcrowdedness.

-They cannot perform it in peace as the others did, who did it multiple times because of them not giving chance to others.
+They cannot perform it in peace as others do it multiple times not giving enough space to others.
 Muslims should have courtesy and a sense of sympathy for their fellow Muslims and should refrain from performing it multiple times in order to give others the chance they already got once or twice.